Nusach (Jewish music): Description

 The whole musical style or tradition of a community is sometimes referred to as its nusach, but this term is most often used in connection with the chants used for recitative passages, in particular the Amidah.

 Many of the passages in the prayer book, such as the Amidah and the Psalms, are chanted in a recitative rather than either read in normal speech or sung to a rhythmical tune.
 The recitatives follow a system of musical modes, somewhat like the maqamat of Arabic music.
-For example, Ashkenazi cantorial practice distinguishes a number of steiger (scales) named after the prayers in which they are most frequently used, such as the Adonoi moloch steiger and the Ahavoh rabboh steiger.
+For example, Ashkenazi cantorial practice distinguishes a number of steiger (scales) named after the prayers in which they are most frequently used, such as the Adonoi malach steiger and the Ahavoh rabboh steiger.
 Mizrahi communities such as the Syrian Jews use the full maqam system.

 The scales used may vary both with the particular prayer and with the season.
 For examples, there are often special modes for the High Holy Days, and in Syrian practice the scale used depends on the Torah reading for the week (see The Weekly Maqam).
 In some cases the actual melodies are fixed, while in others the reader has freedom of improvisation.